Query Your Infrastructure

 asset { platform version arch }

-For a full list of available resources, enter the help command within the cnspec shell, or browse the MQL resource reference.
+For the full list of resources, type help in the cnspec shell or browse the MQL resource reference.

 Learn more